rgitrepo/kubernetes-beginner-to-pro/docs/day2/etcd.md

 9. [Additional Resources](#additional-resources)

 ### Introduction
 etcd is a distributed, highly consistent key-value store that plays a crucial role in Kubernetes (k8s) as the only stateful component.
 The name etcd is derived from “etc,” which is the location of system configuration files in Linux, and “d” stands for distributed.

 <div style="text-align: center;">
   <img src="../../pics/etcd.gif" alt="ETCD" style="width: 600px; height: 450px;">
 </div>

 ### Key Features of etcd
 1. **Distributed Key-Value Store**: etcd is not just an ordinary database.
-It is a distributed, highly consistent key-value store essential for maintaining the state of a Kubernetes cluster.
+It is a distributed, highly consistent key-value store essential for maintaining the state of a Kubernetes cluster. **etcd is a NoSQL database**, which means it does not use the traditional table-based relational database structure that SQL databases use.
+Instead, it stores data in a simple key-value format.
 2. **Raft Consensus Algorithm**: etcd is built on the Raft consensus algorithm, ensuring that all nodes hold elections, and the one with the majority becomes the leader, while others become followers.
 The leader first receives the data and then replicates it across all the followers.
 Once all nodes have the same data, the log is committed.
 3. **Protobuf Serialization**: etcd uses Protobuf for faster serialization and deserialization of data.
 4. **Data Not Encrypted by Default**: By default, the data stored in etcd is not encrypted, but it can be encrypted if required.